Apollo9999/HumanResourcesChatBot/README.md

 1. Run *model.py* to build model first.
 2. Run *responses.py* to use the model and fetch responses.

-Some screenshots are attached below -
+screenshots links are attached below -

 # RECRUITMENT POLICY SYSTEM